wasmerio/wasmer/lib/engine-native/README.md

 This allows Wasmer to achieve *blazing fast* native startup times.

-*Note: you can find a [full working example using the JIT engine here][example].*
+*Note: you can find a [full working example using the Native engine here][example].*

 ## Requirements